All the Time (Zara Larsson song)

 "All the Time" is a song by Swedish singer Zara Larsson.
 It was released through TEN Music Group and Epic Records on 21 June 2019.
-Described as a pop and synth-pop track, it was co-written by Larsson with Noonie Bao, Ilsey Juber, Linus Wiklund and produced by the latter.
-The song appears as a bonus track on the Japanese deluxe edition of Larsson's third studio album, Poster Girl.
+Described as a synth-pop track, it was co-written by Larsson with Noonie Bao, Ilsey Juber, Linus Wiklund and produced by the latter.
+The song appears as a bonus track on the Japanese CD edition of Larsson's third studio album, Poster Girl.

-Critical reception
+Composition

-Dominic Beck from CelebMix said of the song that "[it] appears to be that perfect summer pop banger we seem to have been missing this year" while Mike Wass of Idolator described the song as a "throwback to the carefree pure-pop of 'Lush Life' — albeit with a side of heartbreak".
+"All the Time" is a synth-pop song.
+Larsson co-wrote it with Noonie Bao, Ilsey Juber, Linus Wiklund and the latter produced the track.

 Promotion

 Larsson performed the song during her setlist at Radio 1's Big Weekend 2019 on Sunday 26 May.
+She announced the song's release on social media on 14 June, the same day as her collaboration with South Korean boy band BTS, "A Brand New Day", was released.
+The song was later included in the deluxe edition of Larsson's third studio album, Poster Girl.

-Larsson announced the song's release on social media on 14 June, the same day as her collaboration with South Korean boy band BTS, "A Brand New Day", was released.
+Don Diablo released a remix of "All the Time" on 5 July 2019.
+The track was released both on Don Diablo and Zara Larsson's YouTube channel.